bebraw/jquery.ellipsis/README.md

-# yabox.js - Yet another lightbox clone for jQuery
+# ellipsis.js - Ellipsis plugin for jQuery

-yabox.js provides a simple way to set up a lightboxish popover.
-It's very light by design.
-You're supposed to extend it to fit your purposes.
+ellipsis.js makes it possible to hide content using ellipsis (...) or some other markup.
+After that is clicked, it will show rest of the content.